tudurom/usam/README.md

 An experiment in blending sam with the shell.

+After the experiment is done, the plan is to build a shell around structural regular expressions.

 ## Mode of operation

 Each sam command is implemented as a stand-alone command line tool.